Maple Syrup Festival at Argyle Lake State Park - March 5, 2022

-Macomb's Heritage Days Festival is a family friendly Forgottonia event which featuring live music on the main stage from national artists, incredible food vendors, carnival attractions by American Banner, a Classic Car Show, arts & crafts, a tented cooled Beer Garden, games & contests and The Bob Anstine Memorial Parade.
-Plus, the annual Airport Pancake Breakfast Fly-In and SO much more.
-Heritage Days is always held the last full weekend of June, so mark your calendars and we'll see you there.
+Since 1982 Macomb's Heritage Days Festival has been an annual family friendly event in Forgottonia which features live music on the main stage from Nationally Recognized Artists, incredibly Delicious Food, American Banner’s exciting Carnival Attractions, a Classic Car Show, Arts & Crafts vendors, a cooled tented Beer Garden, Contests & Games, The Bob Anstine Memorial Parade and the annual Airport Pancake Breakfast Fly-In plus SO much more!
+Heritage Days is traditionally held the last full weekend of June, so mark your calendars and we’ll look forward to seeing you there!

 Independence Day - July 4th

-Held in the rural Forgottonia outskirts of Macomb, this 5-day event pushes contestants from around the country, as well as guest participant former cast members of the hit television show “Survivor," to the limit of their physical, social and strategic skills as they enduring harsh elements, intense competitive challenges, and top-notch opponents in an attempt be the contest’s sole surviving winner.
+Held in the rural Forgottonia outskirts of Macomb, this 5-day event pushes contestants, from around the country and even former cast members of the hit television show “Survivor," to the limit of their physical, social and strategic skills as they enduring harsh elements, intense competitive challenges, and top-notch opponents in an attempt be the contest’s sole surviving winner.

 In addition to carnival amusement rides and classic fair food this festival also includes free live music in the town square, an antique tractor and gas engine show, a classic car show, and a yearly parade to open the festivities.